apache/db-jdo/HowToReleaseJDO.md

 9. Copy the JNDI implementation jars (providerutil.jar and fscontext.jar) to the branch lib/ext directory.
-This is needed to test the tck before distributing it.**
+This is needed to test the tck before distributing it.
-    Do not check these in to SVN**
+    **Do not check these in into the repository**

+10. Make sure the TCK passes

+        mvn clean install

-10. Build the distribution with the following command:
+11. Build the distribution with the following command:

-             mvn clean install -Papache-release
+        mvn clean install -Papache-release -Djdo.tck.doRunTCK=false -Djdo.tck.doInstallSchema=false -Djdo.tck.doEnhance=false

     This creates the .jar and .pom files in the target directory of each subproject.
-Be prepared to enter your key passcode when prompted.
+Be prepared to enter your key passcode when prompted, to create the <artifact>.asc GPG signatures.
     This happens multiple times.

-11. Run [Apache Rat](http://creadur.apache.org/rat) on the release.
+12. Run [Apache Rat](http://creadur.apache.org/rat) on the release artifacts to verify the results of the build.

+    Download Apache Rat from https://creadur.apache.org/rat/download_rat.cgi
+    and extract the Jar-File, e.g. apache-rat-0.13.jar

+        java -jar apache-rat-0.13.jar -E .rat-excludes -d api/target/jdo-api-3.2-SNAPSHOT-sources.jar java -jar apache-rat-0.13.jar -E .rat-excludes -d tck/target/jdo-tck-3.2-SNAPSHOT-sources.jar

-12. Do a dry run prepare and deployment of a snapshot release.
+13. Do a dry run prepare and deployment of a *snapshot release*.
 You might want to do this in a fresh workspace, since you cannot have local modifications when preparing a release.
 The files in lib/ext and lib/jdori count as local modifications.
 Be prepared to enter your